Autodesk InfoWater Pro Features | 2025 Features | Autodesk

 MSX 2.0 engine upgrade

-This new multi-species engine extension to EPANET grants access to new capabilities for water modellers, such as diffusivity and some new numerical improvements in the model.
+This new multi-species engine extension to EPANET grants access to new capabilities for water modelers, like diffusivity and some new numerical improvements in the model.

 NEW